HenryMills/r1-connect-demo-phonegap/README.md

 *Callback arguments:* (bool isStarted)

-Indicates whether SDK is started.
-SDK started automatically if you setted up config.xml.
+Indicates whether the SDK is started.
+The SDK started automatically if you setted up config.xml.

 	R1SDK.isStarted(function (isStarted) {
 		//...